tomwbond/levystag/script.md

 To duel in such a manner, most unfair!”

 **Second Witch:**
-“Not yet, dear Malvolio, we’re not done—
+“Not yet, dear Titania, we’re not done—
 The duel must end with the *best* one.”

 **Third Witch:**
 “A death scene, my lords, to seal the deal,
 The most *theatrical* one wins for real!”

-*The crowd of characters watches eagerly as Hamlet and Malvolio prepare for their grand death scenes.*
+*The crowd of characters watches eagerly as Hamlet and  Titania prepare for their grand death scenes.*

 **Hamlet:**
 *Dramatically clutching his chest*